 - Keep 5-10 min under a shower cap

-- Rinse out and follow up with a conditioner/DC OR keep it in and DC over it.
+- Rinse out and follow up with a Deep Conditioner OR

 Here’s a video of how I do it!